Zorba (musical)

 Zorba is a musical with a book by Joseph Stein, lyrics by Fred Ebb, and music by John Kander.
 Adapted from the 1946 novel Zorba the Greek by Nikos Kazantzakis and the subsequent 1964 film of the same name, it focuses on the friendship that evolves between Zorba and Nikos, a young American who has inherited an abandoned mine on Crete, and their romantic relationships with a French woman and a local widow, respectively.

 The musical premiered on Broadway in 1968 in a production directed by Harold Prince.
 It was nominated for the Tony Award for Best Musical in a season that included Hair, Promises, Promises and 1776.
 The last of these won the award.
 The original production ran for 305 performances, and a 1983 Broadway revival ran for 362 performances with a cast starring Anthony Quinn.

 Synopsis

-The story follows Zorba as he talks his way into traveling with Nikos, a young American who has inherited an abandoned mine on Crete.
-Eventually, Zorba falls in love with a French woman, Hortense.
-Meanwhile, Nikos falls in love with The Widow.
-Tragedy ensues when Zorba loses all of his money to a belly dancer.
-Further, a mentally unstable man, Pavli, commits suicide after witnessing Nikos and The Widow together.
-Then, a member of Pavli's family kills The Widow in retaliation for Pavli's death.
+The musical follows Nikos, an unworldly young American who travels to Greece after inheriting a mine on Crete.
+He befriends the carefree and charismatic Zorba, who accompanies him and becomes his guide to the local community.
+As the two attempt to reopen the mine, Zorba begins a romance with the aging French courtesan Madame Hortense, while Nikos is drawn to a withdrawn young widow.

+Their plans and relationships are overtaken by a series of tragedies.
+The community's hostility toward the Widow leads to suicide, murder, and a blood feud, while an accident destroys the partners' hopes for the mine.
+Despite their losses, Zorba urges Nikos to accept both the joy and suffering of life.